heloowird/fetch_google_images/README.md

 ###
 Usage:

-* Before running codes, you should replace some arguments.
+* Before running scripts, you should replace some arguments in codes.
 	* `http_proxy=[your_proxy]`
 		* If you can access google directly, then delete it.
 If not, using an available proxy to replace it
 	* `--user-agent="[your_user_agent]"`